favorov/stereogene/galaxy/readme.txt

 Critical: galaxy is to know the file format, do not use 'unknown'.

 Galaxy can give full name of a data set and its type (extension): ${query.name} ${query.ext}

+We provide tools  for 2-way calculation count and for partial correlation by Stereogene Both are xml+sh wrapper.
+Do not forget to add tool_conf_add.xml to Galaxy configuration!